kylejones200/psis_4700_applied_ai/webslides/advanced_AI-Operating-Model-for-Organizations.md

 ## The Core Idea

-The AI Operating Model connects people, data, and process.
+The AI Operating Model connects people, data, and process
 It defines how AI is built, governed, and scaled

 > This slide explores advanced concepts in AI systems and organizations.
 Understanding this material prepares you for sophisticated applications and leadership in AI initiatives.